cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/events/FutureQueue.rst

 .. java:type:: public class FutureQueue implements EventQueue

-   This class implements the future event queue used by \ :java:ref:`CloudSim`\ .
-The event queue uses a \ :java:ref:`TreeSet`\  in order to store the events.
+   An \ :java:ref:`EventQueue`\  that stores future simulation events.
+It uses a \ :java:ref:`TreeSet`\  in order ensure the events are stored ordered.
+Using a \ :java:ref:`java.util.LinkedList`\  as defined by \ :java:ref:`DeferredQueue`\  to improve performance doesn't work for this queue.

-   :author: Marcos Dias de Assuncao
+   :author: Marcos Dias de Assuncao, Manoel Campos da Silva Filho

    **See also:** :java:ref:`java.util.TreeSet`